 Those experiences served Bingham well, earning him more critical acclaim for 2009’s Roadhouse Sun, a disc that prompted Billboard to defer comparisons to forebears and note “Bingham’s not a ‘new’ anything: He’s his own man, and a singular talent at that.”
 That’s high praise indeed, but the opinion was shared by plenty of the singer-songwriter’s musical peers, including T Bone Burnett, who he collaborated with on the soundtrack for Crazy Heart.

-"The director gave me the script, but after not hearing from him for a couple of months, I thought I had fallen off the radar," he recalls.
-"When I got 'The Weary Kind' over to him, everything happened really fast from there.
-It was a lot of fun getting the opportunity to work with guys like T Bone Burnett, Stephen Bruton and Jeff Bridges."
+“When I got ‘The Weary Kind’ over to the director, everything happened really fast from there.
+It was a lot of fun getting the opportunity to work with guys like T Bone Burnett, Stephen Bruton and Jeff Bridges.”

 “We didn’t need a horn section or a string section or anything like that.
 We wanted to keep it simple and track these songs live.
 We were able to record the album in three days because the band already knew the songs, so we just went in and did them the way we’d been playing them.”

 That immediacy is reflected in the power generated by each of Junky Star’s dozen tracks, from the sparse slow-burner “Yesterday’s Blues” to the anthemic statement of purpose “The Wandering.”
 In the nooks and crannies of these songs, along with the rest of the album, Bingham’s outspoken philosophy and the band’s raw energy create the sort of perfect musical storm that promises to rattle plenty of cages that deserve a good shake-up, both musically and socially.